 This unit develops the skills and knowledge required by education support workers to work with teachers to support students in pre-primary, primary and secondary to develop literacy skills, including oral language, reading and writing skills.
 It provides skills and knowledge to enable education support workers to work with the teacher to develop resources to reinforce literacy skills across the curriculum and to support students during various phases in the acquisition of literacy competence.

 Details of Learning Activities

 This unit is part of Certificate IV in Education Support program.
-Your program consists of face to face/remote online classes via Canvas, Unsupervised Directed Study and compulsory Work placement attendance.
+You will study this unit with other units on the same day.
+Your program consists of face to face teaching, Unsupervised Directed Study and you are required to participate in compulsory work placement.
 It is strongly advised you attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity to gain the competency.
 You are not required to attend to complete Unsupervised Directed Study, however you are expected to complete the work given and will at times be required to show evidence the work has been completed.
 Your Unsupervised Directed Study will be posted on Canvas.

 The student learning experience will be facilitated through participation in a range of activities:

 - Group discussion

 - Oral and/or written questions on "What if?" scenarios

 - Practical demonstrations and direct observation of actual work and simulated work practice

 - Individual and group projects - Completing the projects will include negotiated independent study time and practical work relevant to the unit of competency.

 Please note: While your teacher will cover all the material in this schedule, the weekly order is subject to change depending on class needs and availability of speakers and resources.
 Should the teaching schedule change students will be advised via Canvas.